mohimali/multi-logging/README.md

 - The number 2 is a colour.
 You can pick 3,4,5,6,7,8,9,10
 - chosen-namespace is the namespace of your pods
 - The last section after the ; can be any command you chose.
 This one prints out logs based on a label
+- All commands run in the background.
+If you have a look at the logging.sh file you will see an &
+- To stop the command you can run pkill kubectl but note this will kill all kubectl commands running in the background
 ```
 custom-service-name1;2;kubectl -n chosen-namespace logs -l chosen-label -f
 ```